 “Sometimes the most intelligent thing to say is…nothing.”

 There are times when we are tempted to fill the peaceful sound of silence with chatter.
-There are situations in which we feel compelled to give an answer though we have no idea what the question was.
+There are situations in which we feel compelled to answer though we have no idea what the question was.
 There are statements that are better left unsaid.
-These are the times that try men’s mouths and we should ask ourselves if the situation is better served by speaking up or standing down.
+These are the times that try men’s mouths, and we should ask ourselves if the situation is better served by speaking up or standing down.
 Remember that not every question requires an answer and there are times when the most articulate thing to say is “I don’t know.”

 “When your audience is no longer listening, it’s always best to stop talking!”

 How many times have we been guilty of overstaying our welcome in a conversation?
 Have there been times when you were having a great discussion only to find yourself in an awkward situation where neither the speaker nor the listener agrees?
 You’ve both voiced your opinions and explained your positions, but neither of you is currently willing to accept the other’s idea.
 There is a line beyond which you cannot remain cordial.
 It’s this line that can threaten any further amicable discussion.
 It’s this line that can end a friendship.
 There is a line beyond which discussion may quickly turn to into an argument.
 When that line is met, it’s best to agree to disagree for the time being.